Latte Tags

 {/if $cond}

-You may be surprised that the expression in the {if} condition can also be specified in the end tag.
-This is useful in situations where we do not yet know the value of the condition when tag is opened.
+You might be surprised that the expression in the {if} condition can also be specified in the closing tag.
+This is useful in situations where we don't yet know its value when opening the condition.
 Let's call it a deferred decision.

-For example, we start listing a table with records from the database, and only after completing the report do we realize that there was no record in the database.
-So we put condition in the end tag {/if} and if there is no record, none of it will be printed:
+For example, we start listing a table with records from the database, and only after completing the output do we realize that there were no records in the database.
+So, we put the condition in the closing tag {/if}, and if there are no records, none of it will be printed:

 {if}